 In it’s international programme, NABU helps mitigating climate change by restoring and protecting ecosystems including peatlands and tropical forests on a landscape-scale.
 Likewise, helping humans and nature adapt to climate change is an important part of NABU’s activities.

-Hutan Harapan (Indonesian: forest of hope) is a tropical secondary lowland forest in Sumatra, Indonesia, and one of our most precious conservation and restoration programs.
-The forest represents about one fifth of all remaining lowland forest on Sumatra. more →
+Hutan Harapan, the "forest of hope", is a tropical lowland forest in Sumatra, Indonesia, and one of our most precious conservation and restoration programmes.
+The forest is one of the last refuges for endangered species and provides countless ecosystem services. more →

 Mangroves and their ecosystem services are indispensable for Indonesia's coastal communities.
 However, the country experiences alarming rates of mangrove loss.
 In Sulawesi, we support mangrove conservation and identify areas suitable for restoration. more →